Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 IRS Schedule C (Form 1040)

-As a DoorDash delivery driver, report your business income on IRS Form 1040, Schedule C, Profit or Loss from Business (Sole Proprietorship).
-Schedule C reports your DoorDash self-employment income and business tax deductions
+Report your business income on IRS Form 1040, Schedule C, Profit or Loss from Business (Sole Proprietorship)Schedule C reports your DoorDash self-employment income and business tax deductions.

 IRS Schedule SE (Form 1040)

-IRS Form 1040, Schedule SE, Self-Employment Tax, calculates your self-employment tax liability
+IRS Form 1040, Schedule SE, Self-Employment Tax, calculates your self-employment tax liability.

 IRS Form 1040-ES